 Want to add a lead magnet like this to your blog?
 Check out our guide on how to create a lead magnet and get more email subscribers.

-The Tiny Buddha blog design uses a lot of soft colors to match their brand and create a calm feeling for their readers.
+The Tiny Buddha blog design uses a soft color scheme to match its brand and create a calm feeling for its readers.

-On the homepage, visitors can view the latest blog posts and they can navigate to the posts they most want to read using the category links.
+On the homepage, visitors can view the latest blog posts and navigate to the posts they most want to read using the category links.

 Tiny Buddha also uses the homepage to promote their members-only forum, books and journals, branded t-shirts, and more.